menu

 Demographics

-The population of Jeffersonville has a very low overall level of education: only 8.35% of people over 25 hold a 4-year college degree or higher.
+The citizens of Jeffersonville have a very low rate of college education: just 8.04% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Jeffersonville in 2022 was $20,054, which is low income relative to Georgia and the nation.
-This equates to an annual income of $80,216 for a family of four.
+The per capita income in Jeffersonville in 2022 was $21,878, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $87,512 for a family of four.
 However, Jeffersonville contains both very wealthy and poor people as well.
-Jeffersonville also has one of the higher rates of people living in poverty in the nation, with 31.90% of its population below the federal poverty line.
+Jeffersonville also has one of the higher rates of people living in poverty in the nation, with 31.16% of its population below the federal poverty line.

 Jeffersonville is an extremely ethnically-diverse city.
 The people who call Jeffersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jeffersonville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Jeffersonville include English, Irish, African, German, and Haitian.